nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ### 2.4.
 Model component
 ![Model Component](images/modelcomponent.png)<br>
+*Fig 6.
+Overview diagram of the Model component*

 The ```model``` component holds data generated in the application in memory.
 The data can be accessed by methods that require it when the application is running.
 The model component contains 2 sub-components: ```meetings``` and ```contacts```.

 #### 2.4.1.
 Model.meetings component
 ![Meetings Component](images/meetingscomponent.png)<br>
+*Fig 7.
+Class diagram of the model.meetings component*

 The ```meetings``` component of our application consists of 2 classes: ```Meeting``` and ```MeetingList```.